 vi.
-Whether DEQ has approved the subdivision for proposed subdivisions that will create parcels of less than twenty (20) acres: DEQ approval is required prior to final plat, as all lots are under 20 acres.
+Whether DEQ has approved the subdivision for proposed subdivisions that will create parcels of less than twenty (20) acres: DEQ approval is required prior to final plat, Lot 1 under 20 acres.
 (Sections IV-B-8.b.i and V-A-11, 12,13, and 14 of the Carbon County Subdivision Regulations).